 What's more, prices are controlled so no more being ripped-off by dodgy taxi drivers (not an issue everywhere, of course, but this does happen to unsuspecting tourists a lot).

-Make sure you download this app before you leave and enjoy the benefits of getting from A to B hassle-free.
+Make sure you download this app, or any equivalent that's more widely used in your destination, and enjoy the benefits of getting from A to B hassle-free.

 9. Save smarter

 To fund your travels, look at ways in which you can earn while away from home.
 One option would be to rent out your room/flat/house while you're away.